CumulusNetworks/docs/content/cumulus-netq-40/More-Documents/NetQ-CLI-Reference-Manual/L-commands.md

 ## netq lcm discover

 Searches for switches that do not have NetQ installed based on IP addresses or from a file.
-Once found you can add them to the lifecycle management repository and upgrade Cumulus Linux.
+After they are discovered, can add them to the lifecycle management repository and upgrade Cumulus Linux.
 Use the `netq lcm show discovery-job` command to view the results of this command.

 ### Syntax